mathias/cljs_dashboard/README.md

 # cljs_dashboard

-A Clojure library designed to ... well, that part is up to you.
+A ClojureScript web app that provides company data, etc.

 ## Usage

-FIXME
+Not ready for prime time yet, chummer.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Gauger

 Distributed under the Eclipse Public License, the same as Clojure.